Quiz

 This is possible if the employer understands and manages the company’s emotional capital.

-While there are many tools and strategies out there that can help the company achieve its goal, one of the simplest and most effective ones that can provide employees with the right level of support and guidance enabling them to achieve their potential and prevent attrition, it is mentoring.
+One of the simplest and most effective ones that can provide employees with the right level of support and guidance enabling them to achieve their potential and prevent attrition, is mentoring.

 That’s why there is an increase in organizations, whether small or large starting to run in-house mentoring programs and employees are encouraged to consider mentoring roles in their performance evaluations.

-If you want to raise your Executive Presence at work, becoming an informal mentor is worth considering if there is no formal procedure in place.
+If you want to raise your Executive Presence at work, becoming an informal mentor is worth considering.
+Especially if there is no formal procedure in place.

 In fact, most of the time professionals who want to be seen as leaders mentor their colleagues and teams using their referent power base.